Examples

 Dependency invalidation

-Beyond per-file checksums, Hwaro tracks global dependencies:
+Beyond per-file checksums, Hwaro tracks what each page actually depends on:

 What gets skipped